gettalong/hexapdf/man/man1/hexapdf.1.md

   input.

-### modify
+### merge

-Synopsis: `modify` \[`OPTIONS`] { `--f` *INPUT* \| `--empty` } *OUTPUT*
+Synopsis: `merge` \[`OPTIONS`] { *INPUT* \| `--empty` } \[*INPUT*]... *OUTPUT*

-This command modifies a PDF file.
-It can be used to select pages that should appear in the output file and to add pages from other PDF files (i.e. merging PDF files).
-The output file can be encrypted/decrypted and optimized in various ways.
+This command merges pages from multiple PDFs into one output file which can optionally be encrypted/decrypted and optimized in various ways.

-The first input file is the primary file which gets modified, so meta data like file information, outlines, etc. are taken from it.
+The first input file is the primary file from which meta data like file information, outlines, etc. are taken from.
 Alternatively, it is possible to start with an empty PDF file by using `--empty`.
-The order of the options specifying the input files is important as the pages are added in that order.
+The order of the input files is important as the pages are added in that order.
 Note that the `--password` and `--pages` options always apply to the last preceeding input file.

 An input file can be specified multiple times, using a different `--pages` option each time.
 The `--password` option, if needed, only needs to be used the first time.

-Input file related options:

-`-f` *FILE*, `--file` *FILE*

-: An input file.
-At least one input file or `--empty` needs be used.

 `-p` *PASSWORD*, `--password` *PASSWORD*

-: The password to decrypt the last input file specified with `--file`.
+: The password to decrypt the last input file.
 Use **-** for *PASSWORD* for reading it from standard input.

 `-i` *PAGES*, `--pages` *PAGES*

-: The pages (optionally rotated) from the last input file specified with the `--file` option that should be included in the *OUTPUT*.
+: The pages (optionally rotated) from the last input file that should be included in the *OUTPUT*.
   See the **PAGES SPECIFICATION** below for details on the allowed format of *PAGES*.
 Default: *1-e* (i.e. all pages with no additional rotation applied).

 `-e`, `--empty`